 Kim is the current Pan Pacific Masters Games Open Water (1km) Champion (first female finisher) following a win on the Gold Coast, beating the next best place getter by over 30 seconds.

 Over the past ten years Kim has worked with a range of high performance swimmers, WQS and WSL surfers, winter Olympians, professional boxers, competitive freedivers, triathletes, rock climbers, XXL Big Wave surfers, UFC fighters and top level NRL teams.
 She is a published author with book sales across 30+ countries and features in Redbull Bulletin, Swellnet, Sydney Morning Herald, Cosmopolitan, Smorgasboarder and Joyce Magazine.
 Kim credits a lot of her surfing coaching knowledge to 14 x Australian Surfing Champion Sandra English, former ASP/WSL World Surf League top ten competitor Rebecca Woods.
 She commonly works with groups of paramedics, NSW Police, ex-military personnel and marine services.
-A lot of Kim's university study is around cardiac health, respiratory function, nervous system and specific effects of hypoxia, hypercapnia, bradycardia as well as kidney function, hemoglobin and hematocrit.
+A lot of Kim's university study is around cardiac health, respiratory function, nervous system, biology, behavioural science and specific effects of hypoxia, hypercapnia, bradycardia as well as kidney function, hemoglobin and hematocrit.

 Working with a large variety of high performance, competitive athletes in recent years prompted Kim to create a specific swimming program that covers mind, body and soul.
 Ocean fitness, swim technique, paddle technique, general fitness, breath-holding, water competency, general water skills, board control, breath control, power and drills being just some of the focal points of her program.
 There is a strong focus on breath work, hypoxic training, anxiety, stress, panic management, relaxation, mindset and self awareness.
 On top of that Kim is a swim technique specialist that can fine tune even the strongest of pool, ocean, triathlon swimmers and competitive freedivers.